Connect with us

 By

-Uganda are the only nation to improve in the latest FIFA rankings in the Council of East and Central Africa Football Association (CECAFA) Zone.
+Uganda, Tanzania and Sudan are the teams that qualified for AFCON 2025 from the Council of East and Central Africa Football Associations (CECAFA) Zone.

 Continue Reading